nickdavis/nd-alerts/readme.txt

 = Manual Installation =

 1. Upload the entire `/nd-alerts` directory to the `/wp-content/plugins/` directory.
-2. Activate Nd Alerts through the 'Plugins' menu in WordPress.
+2. Activate ND Alerts through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==